NoDesk-6BD/6sem2025Main/README.md

     <tr align="center">
         <td>5</td>
         <td>Medium</td>
-        <td align="left">As a decision-maker, I want to visualize the number of overdue calls to assess the efficiency of the support team and identify potential bottlenecks in service.</td>
+        <td align="left">As a decision-maker, I want to visualize the number of overdue tickets to assess the efficiency of the support team and identify potential bottlenecks in service.</td>
         <td>2</td>
         <td>2</td>
         <td>RF01, RF05</td>